-According to the Council of Europe, gender budgeting is an application of gender mainstreaming in the budgetary process.
-It means a gender-based assessment of budgets, incorporating a gender perspective at all levels of the budgetary process and restructuring revenues and expenditures in order to promote gender equality.
-Gender budgeting is conducted in three stages:
+The Council of Europe defines gender budgeting as a ‘gender- based assessment of budgets incorporating a gender perspective at all levels of the budgetary process and restructuring revenues and expenditures in order to promote gender equality’.